braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/data_warehouses/snowflake.md

 ### Data Retention

 #### Retention Policy
-Any data older than two years will be archived and moved to longer term storage.
-As part of the archival process, all events are anonymized and any personal identifiable information (PII) sensitive fields is stripped out (this includes optionally PII fields like `properties`).
+Any data older than two years will be archived and moved to long term storage.
+As part of the archival process, all events are anonymized and any personal identifiable information (PII) sensitive fields are stripped out (this includes optionally PII fields like `properties`).
 Archived data still contains the `user_id` field, which allows for per-user analytics across all events data.

 You will be able to query against the most recent two years of data for each event in the corresponding `USERS_*_SHARED` view.
 Additionally, each event will have a `USERS_*_SHARED_ALL` view which can be queried against to return both anonymized and non-anonymized data.